Revisit and Outstrip Entity Alignment: A Perspective of Generative Models: Introduction

 In fact, entity alignment is not the ultimate aim of many applications.
-People use the results of entity alignment to enrich each other KG, but many entities in the source KG may not have aligned entities in the target KG (i.e., the \emph{dangling entities})~\cite{danglingentity1,danglingentity2,danglingentity3}.
-If we can convert these entities from the source KG to the target KG, a major expenditure of time and effort will be saved.
-Also, generating new entities from random variables may contribute to the fields like Metaverse and video games where the design of virtual characters still rely on hand-crafted features and random algorithms~\cite{videogame,metaverse}.
-Therefore, we propose a new task called \emph{entity synthesis} to generating new entities conditionally/unconditionally.
+The results of entity alignment are used to enrich each other's KGs, but there are often entities in the source KG that do not have aligned counterparts in the target KG, known as \emph{dangling entities}~\citep{danglingentity1,danglingentity3,danglingentity2}.
+For instance, a source entity \textit{Star Wars (film)} may not have a counterpart in the target KG, which means we cannot directly enrich the target KG with the information of \textit{Star Wars (film)} via entity alignment.
+However, if we can convert entities like \textit{Star Wars (film)} from the source KG to the target KG, it would save a major expenditure of time and effort for many knowledge engineering tasks, such as knowledge integration and fact checking.
+Hence, we propose \emph{conditional entity synthesis} to generate new entities for the target KG with the entities in the source KG as input.
+Additionally, generating new entities from random variables may contribute to the fields like Metaverse and video games where the design of virtual characters still relies on hand-crafted features and randomized algorithms~\citep{videogame,metaverse}.
+For example, modern video games feature a large number of non-player characters (NPCs) with unique backgrounds and relationships, which are essential for creating immersive virtual worlds.
+Designing NPCs is a laborious and complex process, and using the randomized algorithms often yields unrealistic results.
+By storing the information and relationships of NPCs in a KG, one can leverage even a small initial training KG to generate high-quality NPCs with coherent backgrounds and relationships.
+Therefore, we propose \emph{unconditional entity synthesis} for generating new entities with random noise vectors as input.

-We propose a generative EEA (abbr., GEEA) framework with the mutual variational autoencoder (M-VAE) to mutually encode/decode entities between source and target KGs.
-Unlike the existing GAN-based methods~\cite{SEA,OTEA,NeoEA}, our GEEA is capable of generating concrete features (e.g., the exact neighborhood or attribute information of a new entity) rather than only the inexplicable embeddings.
-We also propose the prior reconstruction and post reconstruction to control the generation process.
-Briefly, the prior reconstruction is used to generate specific features for each modal, while the post reconstruction ensures these different kinds of features belong to one entity.

-We summarize our contributions as follows: (1) We show that current EEA methods can be understood and explained from a generative perspective.
-(2) We propose GEEA for both entity alignment and entity synthesis, and prove its effectiveness in theory.
-(3) We conduct experiments to verify the performance of GEEA, where it achieves the state-of-the-art performance in entity alignment and generates high-quality new entities in entity synthesis.
+We propose a generative EEA (abbr., GEEA) framework with the mutual variational autoencoder (M-VAE) to encode/decode entities between source and target KGs.
+GEEA is capable of generating concrete features, such as the exact neighborhood or attribute information of a new entity, rather than only the inexplicable embeddings as previous works have done~\citep{SEA,OTEA,NeoEA}.
+We introduce the prior reconstruction and post reconstruction to control the generation process.
+Briefly, the prior reconstruction is used to generate specific features for each modality, while the post reconstruction ensures these different kinds of features belong to the same entity.
+We conduct experiments to validate the performance of GEEA, where it achieves state-of-the-art performance in entity alignment and generates high-quality new entities in entity synthesis.